AkshitaMendon/Lab-4-CD/README.md

 ## 2. Workflow Script

 Use the workflow script from  [this repository](https://github.com/mehilshah/Lab-4-CD/blob/main/.github/workflows/maven.yml)  as a template for your CI/CD pipeline.
-The script includes steps for:
+The script includes steps for:.

 -   Building the Java application with Maven
 -   Building and pushing a Docker image